alexeiddg/MVC-Hospital/README.md

 temp notes
 Program Notes:
 - The db is created and dropped each time the spring boot application is run
+- The application's focus is simulating a patient creating an appointment with a doctor

 Workflow for the Enfermera class
 - CRUD for enfermeras